rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 I've been since then trying to watch edge cases without getting involved - easy to say, hard to do - in the attempt to build up my imaginary law, on top of My Constitution.
 The hard part in fact is to understand things like: why the hell cops don't wear cams on their uniforms to avoid popular hate and such things?
 Why the military don't arrest those politicians straight away and send us to new elections?
 Result of my research: a nevrosis, and the damned feeling that freely searching for those answers is too risky.

-# We don't need no Constitution
+## We don't need no Constitution

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HrxX9TBj2zY" frameborder="0" allowfullscreen>Pink Floyd - Another brick in the wall (Part II)</iframe>

 Even today - after so much digging for clues in others' business, collecting and mixing so many opinions - I'm not sure whether we need a Constitution or not.
 Some of the longer lasting 'western democracies' don't have one, ex: UK.
 And I love the federations: CH.
 Expecially the ones based on individual will (one et all) to partecipate for a common result: UK&CH.
 Simple democratic culture deeply rooted into their people.
-I love [Vilfredo Pareto](https://en.wikipedia.org/wiki/Vilfredo_Pareto), [Kenneth Arrow](https://en.wikipedia.org/wiki/Kenneth_Arrow), [Amartya Sen](https://en.wikipedia.org/wiki/Amartya_Sen).

 The common law systems (ex: UK) showed an impressive ability to quickly adapt to the times.
 Administratively.
 So one of these 'new old ideas' that I added to My Constitution was to scrap the third part of the Italian Constitution, the part that incept the administrative institutions and appoint them of their functions.
 To have a detailed incepted institution is too static, too entangling, too slow to adapt; if you consider also the feedback (ie: judicial) it become a black hole, a shithole.
 A recursive credit crunch machine.
 The british way, for administrative needs, seems to be more practical, more dynamic: everything is always open for an immediate change, everything except the institution changing everything.
 The institution itself is very closed instead, thanks to James Bond and special courts that release secret information to the public on request, if possible.
 In this way only a small portion of the activities are hidden to the public trust.
 It sounds reasonable, in a kingdom.